Objectives

 Following the review of our process this financial year to prevent slavery or human trafficking from occurring in our business or supply chains, we intend to take the following further steps to tackle slavery and human trafficking:

-a) develop a comprehensive Group wide code of conduct that is intended to act as a global policy framework, setting out the behaviours, practices and standards we expect not only of our employees to adhere to but our stakeholders; and
+- develop a comprehensive Group wide code of conduct that is intended to act as a global policy framework, setting out the behaviors, practices and standards we expect not only of our employees to adhere to but our stakeholders; and

 This statement is made on behalf of Goodwin PLC and its subsidiary companies, including Goodwin International Limited, in accordance with the obligation to make a modern slavery statement (Statement) under s54(1) of the Act.